edupinhata/codeInterview/SeniorInterview/README.md

 ### **<u>Time limit</u>**

-- You'll have 15 minutes to read this document and create accounts needed;
+- You'll have 15 minutes to read this document and create accounts needed (github, repl.it);
 - The problems should be solved in a time limit of 1 hour.

 ### **<u>Languages</u>**